 Today, we’re happy to introduce the simplest and most secure way of keeping your account safe: security keys, also known as hardware keys or two-factor authentication keys (2FA keys)(new window).
 You can now sign in to your Proton Account on the web using a hardware key, such as a YubiKey, as long as it adheres to the U2F or FIDO2 standard(new window).

 What are security keys

 Have you ever signed in to an online account and been asked to verify your identity with a six-digit code sent to your mobile device?
-That’s two-factor authentication (2FA).
+That’s two-factor authentication (2FA)(new window).
 Enabling 2FA is critical to securing your Proton Account — with 2FA, even if an attacker gets a hold of your password, they cannot sign in to your account without access to your mobile device.

 Security keys are another form of 2FA.
 They help you prove your identity when you’re logging in to an account, app, or device.
 If you choose to use a 2FA key, you’ll be asked to plug in your key every time you sign in to your Proton Account.

 At Proton, we support 2FA using time-sensitive verification codes (TOTP) generated by an authenticator app installed on your mobile device.
 We use TOTP as it is more secure than 2FA using text messages, which are vulnerable to SIM-swapping attacks(new window).

 However, using TOTP can be inconvenient as it involves entering a code in a short period of time.
 Having a hardware key removes this hassle.
 Hardware keys are also a “possession factor”, which proves you physically own the key used to authenticate your account.
 Due to their physical nature, hardware keys are one of the most secure forms of 2FA.